theCapypara/riptide-docker-images/php/7.1/buster/cli/README.md

 # Image Variants

 See the description of the [official PHP images](https://hub.docker.com/_/php).
 Only variants for FPM, CLI and Apache are provided.
-Only variants based on Debian stretch are provided.
+Only variants based on Debian buster are provided.